tangrams/tangram-vm/README.md

     sudo su -p - postgres -c "createuser osm -s -d" sudo su -p - postgres -c "createdb -O osm osm"

-Edit `/etc/postgresql/9.3/main/pg_hba.conf` (probably have to use vi, sorry)

-Change the METHOD for these two lines to "trust":
+Edit `/etc/postgresql/9.3/main/pg_hba.conf` (probably have to use vi, sorry) and change the METHOD for these two lines to "trust":

     # "local" is for Unix domain socket connections only
     local   all             all                                     trust